cuongchau93/kirillvasiltsov.com/posts/contributing.md

 };
 ```

-Before submitting the pull request, I needed to add the unit test for the `timeToRead` function and check if my code is formatted.
+Before submitting the pull request, I also added the unit test for the `timeToRead` function and checked if my code is formatted.

 ## Next time